Without even being a fan nor following her, you most probably have heard of the Kim Kardashian Robbery in Paris.

-I am not psychologist but just think back as when you were a child, isn´t it natural to wish for what you do not have?
-That kid got a Nintendo, you would like the toys you have seen in an advertisement,… As you grow up these wishes turn into grades at uni, cars, a mortgage, house, job,… we have all been in situations where we were thinking : Come on I am better at my job than my colleague why did she get promoted and not me?
-How come he got a better mortgage rate at the bank? … and sometimes we fantasized on negative attributes such as she probably lied on some achievements at the job interview, he knows the banker from uni and got a privileged interest mortgage,…It is sometimes hard to see that people in our direct environment are doing much better than we do, the frustration feelings might even lead to look for reasons why the person doesn’t deserve their success!
+I am not a psychologist but just think back to when you were a child, isn´t it natural to wish for what you do not have?
+That kid got a Nintendo, you would like the toys you have seen in an advertisement,… As you grow up these wishes turn into grades at uni, cars, a mortgage, house, job,… we have all been in situations where we were thinking: Come on I am better at my job than my colleague why did she get promoted and not me?
+How come he got a better mortgage rate at the bank? … and sometimes we fantasized about negative attributes such as she probably lied on some achievements at the job interview, he knows the banker from uni and got a privileged interest mortgage,…It is sometimes hard to see that people in our direct environment are doing much better than we do, the frustration feelings might even lead to looking for reasons why the person doesn’t deserve their success!

 How should you deal with people bragging around?